jamesob/jamesob.github.io/_posts/2017-04-11-leaving-segwit-on-the-table.md

 but unaware technical participants.

-The last few paragraphs are pretty heavy speculation (and I'm happy to be corrected), but I'm unable to see of a more convincing explanation.
+The last few paragraphs are pretty heavy speculation (and I'm happy to be corrected), but I'm unable to see a more convincing explanation.